-An Advanced Workshop for Product Teams
+An Advanced Workshop for Software Engineers

 Friction.
 No matter how well things are going, there will always be friction.
 Consumers experience friction when using your product.
 Friction delays a team's response to a product request.
 Friction makes the code difficult to change.
 Differing expectations create friction among team members.
 Competing goals create friction between teams.

 The purpose of this workshop is for attendees to identify the largest source of friction-- the biggest thing that keeps them from doing their best work -- and come up with a plan for reducing that source of friction.

 This workshop assumes that people attending the lab are familiar with lean principles and agile practices, and have worked to implement them.
 In the lab, attendees learn a pattern for identifying and reducing friction that they can use again and again to improve the way their work works.

 - Why friction is a good measure of a system's performance

 - How to map your customer's journey / your development process